Timeline Article: Harold Cottam Is the Fifth Witness to Be Called

 Lightoller was Titanic's 2nd Officer and the highest-ranking officer to survive the sinking.
 As the most senior surviving officer, he found himself having to defend the captain, the officers, and the White Star Line against some of the more serious charges brought against them.
 Lightoller was the fourth witness to be called on the first day of the American Inquiry.
 He will be called to testify three more times during the length of the inquiry.

-Timeline Article: American Inquiry - Guglielmo Marconi is the Third Witness to Be Called
+Timeline Article: Guglielmo Marconi Is the Third Witness to Be Called

 Friday, April 19, 1912